All About the Animal Lovers Assistance League

 Increasing Adoptions-Saving Animal Lives

-The Animal Lovers Assistance League is very proactive in helping the animals in our shelter find new, loving and forever homes because when pets are adopted, everyone wins!
+The Animal Lovers Assistance League is very proactive in helping the animals in find new, loving and forever homes because when pets are adopted, everyone wins!

-The Animal Lovers Assistance League has undertaken several initiatives such as a foster-care program that allows members of the public to open their homes to the animals in our care, virtually increasing our shelter's capacity and reducing euthanasia.
+The Animal Lovers Assistance League is in the process of undertakening several initiatives such as a foster-care program that allows members of the public to open their homes to the animals in our care, virtually increasing our shelter's capacity and reducing euthanasia.

-The Animal Lovers Assistance League works cooperatively to reach out to other shelters and rescue groups in our region in an effort to exchange resources and know-how with the aim of finding homes for as many animals as possible.
+The Animal Lovers Assistance League works cooperatively to reach out to rescue groups in our region in an effort to exchange resources and know-how with the aim of finding homes and assisting pet owners in being able to keep their pets, when facing unforeseen circumstances.

 We have initiated a very proactive adoption program that includes placing adoptable animals at PETsMART stores, listing our adoptable pets on the Pet Adoption Portal which gives the pets in our shelter exposure on the three largest and best-known animal adoption websites as well as participating in monthly adoption events at various locations to give the animals in our care every chance to be adopted.